Hi there, I'm

 Contract Software Engineer

-Microsoft, October 2020 - June 2021
+Microsoft, October 2020 - May 2022

 At Microsoft, I architected and engineered an open source Python auto-assessment solution called PyBryt that implements a unique autograding structure grounded in the philosophy that intermediate to advanced programming courses should not require students to follow a rigid scaffold for solving problems.
 I provided engineering support to a series of pilots of PyBryt in courses of up to 1,200 students per semester at UC Berkeley, Imperial College London, and Tel Aviv University.
 I spent most of the first half of my time at Microsoft working on the initial release of and developing new features for PyBryt.